ptorres-rise8/GRC-Playground/Policy-As-Code/Lab-03-IAM-Policy-Audits/README.md

 This lab is designed for folks who’ve never written a line of code before, but who are ready to start making sense of the alphabet soup of IAM, Rego, and policy enforcement.

-No AWS credentials, no fancy tooling—just GitHub Codespaces and your brain.
+No AWS credentials, no fancy tooling, just GitHub Codespaces and your brain.

 ---